0n0n0m0uz/GaTech_Practicum/README.md

 ## Instructions to Replicate this model on your machine.

-1. Clone this github repo to your local machine either by downloading
+1. Clone this github repo to your local machine via two possible methods:
+ - Hit the Green 'Code' button and download zip
+ - using command line and `git clone`

+2. Move the cloned folder into your Jupyter server base folder, or direct Jupyter web client to correct folder location.

-You should create a local conda environment with the packages needed via the command:
+3. You should create a local conda environment via the below command and using the environment.yml file which has all the packages needed:

-`conda env create -f environment.yml`
+`conda env create -f /path/to/environment.yml`

+4. Activate the conda environment you created:
+ `activate pyhospice'\

 The Jupyter Notebooks are executed in order to replicate the results on your own local machine.